 Our attorneys have decades of experience handling workers comp appeals in New York.
 Contact us today to schedule a consultation to discuss your specific situation.

-Contact an Experienced New York Workers’ Compensation Attorney
+Contact an Experienced Workers’ Compensation Lawyer In New York

 At Fusco, Brandenstein & Rada, P.C., we understand the stress of pursuing workers’ compensation benefits.
-When you’re injured and out of work, you face financial struggles while paying for medical treatment and other associated costs.
-You don’t know how you’re going to afford your daily living expenses and support your family.
+When you’re injured, and out of work, you face financial struggles while paying for medical treatment and other associated costs.
+You don’t know how you will afford your daily living expenses and support your family.
 It’s an overwhelming experience, and you can depend on us to help.
 When you hire us, we’ll fight aggressively to protect your rights and ensure you receive the maximum benefits you deserve.

 We have the experience, resources, and knowledge to file workers’ comp claims and appeal denied claims.
 Our legal team will treat you and your case as a priority.
 You can depend on us to be there when you need us and provide support and guidance throughout the process.

-If you have a disabling medical condition keeping you from your job, call one of our New York workers’ compensation attorneys at 516-496-0400 to schedule a free consultation.
+If you have a disabling medical condition keeping you from your job, call one of our workers’ compensation lawyers in New York at 516-496-0400 or contact us online to schedule a free consultation.